BetterRules/example-rules-as-code/python-authorityspoke/README.md

     pip install jupyterlab
     jupyter lab

-and then open statute_rules.ipynb, which is in the same folder as this readme.
+and then open `statute_rules.ipynb`, which is in the same folder as this readme.

 For more information and other tutorials, see the [AuthoritySpoke documentation](https://authorityspoke.readthedocs.io/en/latest/).